2NMS/2NMS.github.io/README.md

 # Scripting

 Our scripting solutions are mostly related to automating your IT infrastructure.
 We are specializing in **Perl + Python** scripting.
-Check the [www.github.com/mwallraf](Github) for some of our freeware tools.
+Check the [Github pages](http://www.github.com/mwallraf) for some of our freeware tools.

 All our scripts are customized and delivered as easy (re-)installable packages including documentation.